erisonliang/aki32-utilities/A - Extensions (method)/A - Base/★ ReadMe.txt

  - return FileInfo or DirectoryInfo if possible

+ - all preprocess looks good

  - accept null in outputFile

- - all console.writeline() flow looks good

- - all preprocess looks good
+ - not using async ideally

 ★★★★★